Working on improving email reputation is probably one of the best things you can do in order to get more out of your email campaigns.

 - Target your subscribers – don’t think about the number of your subscribers, but think about how many of them actually want and need your emails.
 Also, get to know the people – investigate what would interest them the most and the ways to present your product to them.
 After you do this, you will slowly, but surely reach your goal.

-Worrying about your reputation is hard.
+Worrying about your email reputation is hard.
 Why not make it easy?

 Consider giving Emercury a try.
-We’re obsessed with our reputation, so you don’t have to be.
+We’re obsessed with email reputation, so you don’t have to be.
 We’re also very intent on helping you succeed.
-Currently we are running a promotion where you can sign up for free and experience all of our features at no cost.
-Give it a go.
+Contact us today for a free consultation & email strategy or check out our features before you contact us.